SkeletonMan03/PatchAgainstLog4Shell/README.md

 4) cd to the directory it is in (For example: `cd C:\Users\username\Downloads`)
 5) Run `.\PatchAgainstLog4Shell.ps1` in the same Powershell Window

-Alternatively, you can just run this in an Administrator Powershell window (not recommended, but it works)
+Alternatively, you can just run this in an Administrator Powershell window (not recommended, but it works):
 ```
 iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/SkeletonMan03/PatchAgainstLog4Shell/main/PatchAgainstLog4Shell.ps1'))
 ```